cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("BayesMultMeta")` provides Bayesian inference for the parameters of a multivariate random-effects model with application to multivariate meta-analysis.
 - `r pkg("remaCor")` provides multivariate meta-analysis when the correlation between effect sizes is known.
 - `r pkg("xmeta")` provides a variety of methods for multivariate meta-analysis.
+- `r pkg("crwbmetareg")`
+Uses the WLS estimator of Stanley and Doucouliagos both with and without covariates followed by computing the relevant p-values using the cluster robust wild bootstrap methodology.

 ### Meta-analysis of studies of diagnostic tests